-As you can see in the image, Shopping queries have different characteristics.
+As it is displayed in the image above, Shopping queries have different characteristics.
 This is important to understand why factoring in Shopping queries is essential for any best-practice Google Shopping account structure.
-An advanced account structure should make it possible to bid on search query level as search query perform differently — this is where query sculpting starts:
+An advanced account structure should make it possible to bid on search query level as search queries perform differently — this is where query sculpting starts:

 In Google Shopping you have the possibility to use negative keywords to manage your campaigns.
 Why?
 Because you want to exclude queries that do not fit your business strategy.
-If somebody is looking for “expensive jewelry” and you’re a retailer that sells low-budget products, it wouldn’t make sense to bid on this query.
+When somebody is looking for “expensive jewelry” and you’re a retailer that sells low-budget products, it wouldn’t make sense to bid on this query.
 Now a little (well known) hack: you can also use negative keywords to structure your account in Google Shopping.
-The idea behind using negative keywords to structure campaigns is to transfer the AdWords concept of keyword matching to Google Shopping.

 Martin Roettgerding came up with a great approach, using three campaigns to structure the account: